 On your way to Prodromos village, don’t miss to enjoy the scents of sage, thyme and oregano.
 Once you get there, celebrate the end your hike, eating at one of the village’s traditional taverns!

 So, what does all this mean?

-Lefkes Paros has all it takes to be your favorite holiday destination!
+Lefkes Paros has all it takes to be your favorite memory of your trip to Paros!

 Still thinking about it?

-Book your stay in Paros and thank us later!
+Book your Paros accommodation and thank us later!

 Rent a car and enjoy your holidays!